idia640/presentations/week07/PITCHME.md

 ---

-*How would you related Damasio's theory of emotion to Kahneman's dual processing theory?*
+*How would you relate Damasio's theory of emotion to Kahneman's dual processing theory?*

 ---